Seppe Gebruers: Later life and career

 In 2013 Gebruers co-founded the musical collective Troika, of which he is the artistic director.
 Troika is an organization that regards improvisation as a means to make music rather than as a genre.
 With this idea in mind Troika organizes concerts, produces albums and conducts interviews.

 Gebruers also forms a duo with the composer and visual artist Charlemagne Palestine.
 Together, they play four differently tuned piano's.
 In 2018, Gebruers' played a piece composed by Charlemagne for the carillon in the Cathedral of Our Lady in Antwerp.

 Other collaborations include Evan Parker, Paul Lytton, Robin Verheyen and Nate Wooley.

 Microtonality

 Currently, Gebruers' major project is the exploration of microtonality.
 For this, he plays and improvises with two pianos tuned a quarter-tone apart.

 In 2019 he started a research project at the Royal Conservatory of Ghent, titled 'Unexplored possibilities of contemporary improvisation and the influence of microtonality in the creation process'.
-Gebruers:

-tuning the pianos a quartertone apart, I play with our collective artificial habit: the equal temperament.
+Referring to the project, Gebruers commented, "tuning the pianos a quartertone apart, I play with our collective artificial habit: the equal temperament.
 Since J.S.
 Bach's Das wohltemporierte Klavier, the custom in Europe is to have twelve equal semitones in one octave; a uniform system of tuning that still dominates Western music.
 Adding quartertones, one octave is divided into twenty-four equal intervals, multiplying the harmonic possibilities.
 Thus, our playmate – tonality – who had become a self-evident tool, is brought to the fore.
-I do this both to question the tradition and out of love for it.
+I do this both to question the tradition and out of love for it."